Pine nuts are edible seeds from pine trees and are used in everything from baked goods to a topping on salads to an ingredient for delectable dinners.

 Pine nuts are a lesser source of protein and are not as common in kitchens.
-If you purchased a container of them for a batch of pesto a few months or years ago, you may find yourself wondering if they are still good to use or if they have gone bad.
+If you purchased a container of them for a batch of pesto a few months or years ago, you might wonder if they are still good to use or if they have gone bad.

 Read ahead to know how long you can expect your pine nuts to last and how to check for any signs of spoilage.